rn1hd/rn1hd/README.md

 [Back to Top (Behavioral Questions)](https://github.com/rn1hd#behavioral-questions)

-- I would stay calm and list down all tasks that were assigned to me and sort them by priority based on the details of the project and how urgent a task is.
+- I would stay calm and focus on my mission.
 With good **time management** skills and **proper planning** on finding solutions, I can deal difficult challenges under pressure to ensure the best outcome.

 #### **How do you feel about working weekends or late hours?**

 [Back to Top (Behavioral Questions)](https://github.com/rn1hd#behavioral-questions)

-- There is **no problem** about working weekends or late hours if it meets mutual benefits of both parties.
+- There is **no problem** about working weekends or late hours if it meets mutual benefits of all parties.

 #### **If I were your supervisor and asked you to do something that you disagreed with, what would you do?**